 High School

 Our program is designed to meet the advanced learning needs of gifted and talented students.
-At WHS students are able to select from 34 different Advanced Placement courses and can also earn college level credit in high school through our concurrent enrollment and CIS programs.
+At WHS, students are able to select from 34 different Advanced Placement courses and can also earn college-level credit in high school through our concurrent enrollment and CIS programs.
 Developing a class schedule to appropriately challenge a student and prepare the student for future educational goals requires careful planning.
 Amy Swenson, enrichment specialist, is available to help students and/or parents create an academic pathway for the high school years.
 In addition to offering schedule guidance, the Enrichment Program (Gifted and Talented) also offers a variety of academic co-curricular activities and curricular Olympiads, in addition to opportunities for research through Honors Mentor Connection or summer enrichment programs.

 If you have any questions about services, please contact Amy Swenson at amy.swenson@wayzataschools.org.